 The company's managing director since 1 May 2022 is Jón Finnbogason, born 1973.
 Jón is a lawyer and a licensed securities broker.
 Jón has worked on the financial markets in a diverse range of management and specialist positions for 23 years.
 Jón was manager at Byr Savings Bank and later CEO of Byr hf. between 2009 and 2011, when he took over as assistant managing director of retail banking at Íslandsbanki, a position he held until 2013.
 He worked at Stefnir from 2003 to 2008 and again from 2013 to 2017 when he was head of the fixed income team and deputy managing director.
 Jón was credit officer at Arion Bank from 2017 to 2022.
-Jón is chairman of Fimleikasjóður Íslands.
+Jón is a board member of two sports organizations in Iceland.
 Jón has no shared interests with Stefnir's main clients or competitors.

-Neither the managing director nor related parties own share or options in Stefnir, but the managing director and related parties do have shares and share option in Arion Bank, the parent company of Stefnir.
+Neither the managing director nor related parties own share or options in Stefnir, but the managing director and related partis do have shares and share option in Arion Bank, the parent company of Stefnir.
+There are no common interests with Stefnir's main trading partners, competitors or shareholders.
 The main duties of the managing director are to manage the day-to-day business of the company, implement strategy and follow the instructions given by the board of directors, cf. Article 68 (1) of the Public Limited Companies Act.
 He is responsible for reporting to internal and external supervisory bodies.
 The managing director is authorized, upon approval by the board, to grant other employees of the company the power to carry out limited aspects of his duties.